yagelhayun/logger/README.md

 # Logger

-A powerful JSON logger built on top of `winston`, designed for both server-side and client-side applications.
-This library extends `winston` with simplified configuration, automatic request metadata tracking, and seamless integration with popular web frameworks.
+A powerful JSON logger, designed for both server-side and client-side applications.

 ## Installation